Currently, my areas of focus are two: cloud native tech and red teaming.

 The release of version 1.0.0 provided a major overhaul of its core and the introduction of a new native agent, written entirely in Objective-C. The new NeedleAgent is an open source iOS app complementary to Needle, that allows to programmatically perform tasks natively on the device, eliminating the need for third party tools.

 Needle has been presented at and used by workshops in various international conferences like Black Hat USA/EU, OWASP AppSec and DEEPSEC.
 It was also included by ToolsWatch in the shortlist for the Top Security Tools of 2016, and it is featured in the OWASP Mobile Testing Guide.
+On the week of its release, it reached #3 on Netsec, the first page of Hacker News, and it was trending on Github.

 - BlackHat Arsenal USA 2016